Dog-violet (Common) Viola riviniana

 County flower of Lincolnshire.

-The most common wild violet in the UK, it has distinctive bluish-purple petals, leafy stems and heart-shaped leaves.
+The most common wild violet in the UK, it has distinctive bluish-purple petals, leafy stems and heart-shaped leaves in a basal rossette.
 The flowers have a pale spur.
 In Irish they are salchuach, 'cuckoo's heel', from this spur of the flower.

 Common throughout the UK.